TrellixVulnTeam/swahilipython_SCMU/Doc/library/threading.rst

       .. note::

-         Similar to Process IDs, Thread IDs are only valid (guaranteed unique system-wide) from the time the thread is created until the thread has been terminated.
+         Similar to Process IDs, Thread IDs are only valid (guaranteed unique system-wide) kutoka the time the thread is created until the thread has been terminated.

       .. availability:: Requires :func:`get_native_id` function.